PublicSatanicVoid/dc-adm-git-mirror/README.md

 ## Quick rundown of my hardware/software setup
 for reference of course, not bragging!

-- 2x hypervisors: PowerEdge R630, each with a 256GB SSD for the OS, a 1TB HDD for `/var`, and 2x 2TB HDDs each passed through directly to the storage nodes
+- 2x hypervisors: PowerEdge R630, each with a 256GB SSD for the OS, a 1TB HDD for `/var` (mainly used for the VM images), and 2x 2TB HDDs each passed through directly to the storage nodes
+  - Connected to each other via 10G networking, and to the router via 1G.
+Switch is a Netgear something-or-other.
 - 1x VM for DNS, running BIND9
 - 1x VM for LDAP, running slapd
 - 1x VM for NIS, running ypserv
 - 1x VM for Ceph mgr, running cephadm
 - 4x VM for Ceph nodes (object storage daemons / OSDs), running Dockerized Ceph
   - These also run Ganesha NFS nodes, also Dockerized via Ceph
+  - Although the hosts are connected via 10Gb, there is no separation of frontend and backend networks, limiting total throughput.
+Probably I will fix this at some point.
 - 3x VM for admin / software builds.
 1 per host, plus an extra of each OS I run.
 - 1x VM for proxy server, running HAProxy
 - 2x VM for web servers, running <some Python framework, honestly don't remember> and keepalived
 - A bunch of additional VMs for experimentation and fun!

+The default gateway is `10.0.0.1` and the subnet mask is `255.255.0.0`.
+These values are assumed in many places in these scripts.

 ## Guide to the layout